AljoschaMeyer/bamboo/ranges.md

 In some settings, it might make sense to remove open requests.
 For one, this makes the addressed data fully invariant over time.
 More importantly, such ranges would be suitable for implementing backpressure.
 Instead of fetching an arbitrary amount of data from the (potential) future, you would iteratively request a fixed amount of data from the future, thus controling the rate at which future data could flow to you.

 A different feature whose removal might make sense in some settings is that of sparse ranges.
-Without sparse payloads, all access to data within a single range is sequential.
+Without them, all access to payloads within a single range is sequential.